-Hawaii becomes the eighth US jurisdiction to legalise assisted dying
+Hawaii now the 8th US jurisdiction to legalise VAD

 With the Governor’s signature on 5 April 2018, Hawaii has given terminally ill patients the option to request medication that could end their lives.
 The new law, known as the Our Care, Our Choice Act, was passed by The Hawaii State Senate with a 23-2 vote on March 29, 2018.
 The law takes effect 1 Jan 2019.

 Hawaii is now the seventh U.S. state and the eighth U.S. jurisdiction to legalise physician-assisted dying.
 It is also legal in Oregon, Washington, Montana, Vermont, Colorado and California, as well as in Washington D.C.

 Like other legislation passed in other states, Hawaii’s Our Care, Our Choice Act has safeguards to prevent abuse:

 - Patients eligible for this option must be 18 or older and have less than six months to live.

 - Two health care providers are required to confirm a patient’s diagnosis, prognosis, ability to make decisions and that the request is voluntary.

 - Physicians must tell patients who are considering this option about all of the other options that do not involve assisted suicide.